danofff/ts_todo_list_front/README.md

 # Simple to-do list application

 Main feature drag and drop UI.
-You could drab and drop to-do to done todo box, or in backet if you want to delete todo.
-User registration, authentication, authorization using jwt.
+You could drag and drop to-do to done box or bakc, or you could drag and drop it to backet if you want to delete todo. \n User registration, authentication, authorization using jwt.